micmejia/bible-dump/NKJV/Isaiah/Isa 10.md

 What will you do in the day of punishment, And in the desolation _which_ will come from afar?
 To whom will you flee for help?
 And where will you leave your glory?

 ###### 4
-Without Me they shall bow down among the prisoners, And they shall fall [^a]among the slain."
+Without Me they shall bow down among the prisoners, And they shall fall among the slain."
 For all this His anger is not turned away, But His hand _is_ stretched out still. ## Arrogant Assyria Also Judged

 ###### 5
 "Woe to Assyria, the rod of My anger And the staff in whose hand is My indignation.